Two students in a Francis Drake standard en suite room

 Can postgraduate students stay in halls?

-No. Rooms in our six University-managed Halls of Residence are currently only available to first year undergraduate students.
+No. Rooms in University-managed accommodation are currently only available to first year undergraduate students.
 If you're a postgraduate student looking for accommodation, you can find more information about what type of accommodation is available in the private sector on our website.

 What if I am only studying during semester two?
 Can I still live in halls?